Small Cell Hive Project

 Update July 2013

-- In April 2013 the Russian hybrid colony was started on 4.9 mm black plastic foundation in 200 mm deep frames.
+- In April 2013 the colony was started on 4.9 mm black plastic foundation in 200 mm deep frames.
 After the plastic foundation was 80% drawn 200 mm deep foundationless frames were added above the colony.
 Once all the foundationless frames were nearly drawn 410 mm double deep foundationless frames were added beneath the colony.
 Cell size measurements of the drawn comb in the 410 mm double deep foundationless frames are 4.7 mm to 5.0 mm with an average 4.8 mm.
 The hive is supered with 138 mm deep foundationless frames.

 Additional updates will be posted as the 2013 season progresses.